amoux/david/README.md

 ## preprocessing 🔬

-- text cleaning routines.
+- Text cleaning routines.

 ### stop words

-> you can access multiple collections of stop words from the lang module. all the following are available: `DAVID_STOP_WORDS, GENSIM_STOP_WORDS, NLTK_STOP_WORDS, SPACY_STOP_WORDS`
+> You can access multiple collections of stop words from the lang module. all the following are available: `DAVID_STOP_WORDS, GENSIM_STOP_WORDS, NLTK_STOP_WORDS, SPACY_STOP_WORDS`

 ```python
 from david.lang import SPACY_STOP_WORDS